sl-solution/InMemoryDatasets.jl/docs/src/man/formats.md

 julia> custom_format(x) = x[2]
 custom_format (generic function with 1 method)
 ```
 * **The function supplied as `format` is not defined for some values**: In this example, we use `sqrt` as `:x1`'s `format`, but `:x1` contains negative values and `sqrt` is not defined for negative integers.
-Running the following expression will throw bunch of errors, because after setting `format` Datasets is trying to display the data set, but it cannot do that.
+Running the following expression will throw bunch of errors, because after setting `format` InMemoryDatasets is trying to display the data set, but it cannot do that.

 ```jldoctest
 julia> setformat!(ds, 1 => sqrt)